OCD treatment. M’s story…

 - I regularly have unpleasant thoughts that I can’t shake and they distress me

 I myself can identify not with just one or two of these statements, but with all of them.
 At times in my life when I have been particularly stressed, all of these worries and compulsions have been present in my mind at once.
-At other times, when I have been less anxious, I have only suffered with one or two.
+At other times, when I have been less anxious, I have only suffered from one or two.

 But you can imagine how difficult life can become if you are having all of these obsessional thoughts and having to give in to all of these compulsions at the same time!

 When I first got diagnosed, I had been suffering from all of the above as I was going through a particularly tough period in my life and had even been having suicidal thoughts, and thoughts of self-harm.
 Some of my Obsessive-Compulsive Disorder (OCD) behaviors were as follows:

 - I would lay in bed for hours unable to sleep thinking about things that had happened in the day, whether I had done or said the right thing, or thinking about a future event and how it might go, thinking up a million outcomes to the situation until I drove myself mad.

 - If I made a minor error at work, I would keep going over it in my mind, telling myself how stupid I was and thinking about how I could have avoided It.
 Also, feeling so guilty about it and feeling like staff or patients might make a complaint about me (I work for the NHS).